-The drone’s 14-megapixel camera provided excellent stills and video quality.
-As well as taking stable video, the additional benefit of the drone model used was that the camera could be tilted 90 degrees downwards to take a series of overlapping images to map the whole accident site.
+The drones used with their varying megapixel cameras provide excellent stills and video quality.
+As well as taking stable video, the additional benefit of the drones used is that the cameras could be tilted 90 degrees downwards to take a series of overlapping images to map the whole accident site.

 Benefits of drones for accident site imagery